Hawaiian ukulele parts

 - Hoops: Wood covering the sides of the soundboard.

 - Bridge: Wooden piece located on the soundboard.
 It is responsible for holding the strings and contributing to the stability of the sound vibrations.

 - ¼” jack input: Connector that allows the installation of an electric or electro-acoustic ukulele to a sound amplifier.

 - Bridge/saddle capo: Serves to raise the height of the strings and establish the distance to height ratio.

-- Mouthpiece: Opening through which the sound is filtered to travel through the soundboard and create the phenomenon of sound projection.
+- Sound hole: Opening through which the sound is filtered to travel through the soundboard and create the phenomenon of sound projection.

 - Soundboard: The most important sounding part of the instrument.
 It is primarily responsible for filtering sound vibrations.

 - Fret dividing rod: They are also called single frets, and are the ones that create the divisions on the neck to identify the notes of the ukulele.

 - Neck capo: Keeps the strings aligned in a fixed position and, together with the bridge capo, creates the distance-over-height ratio.

 In our article on acoustic guitars, we describe more extensively the physical relationship of distance per pitch, which is vital to have a perfectly harmonized instrument.